 – Bob (Reboot 1995)

-The teens have to balance normal teenage life issues like friends, school, parents, self-esteem issues, and relationships while making regular dives into cyber space to save the world.
-This aspect is what separates this reboot of ReBoot from the original Reboot.
+The teens have to balance typical teenage life issues like friends, school, parents, self-esteem issues, and relationships while making regular dives into cyberspace to save the world.
+This aspect is what separates this reboot of ReBoot from the first Reboot.
 When our guardians aren’t in the net, they are actual flesh and blood actors.
 I’m assuming this was done to make characters more relatable and give younger views something to enjoy envisioning.
 But does it work?

 The animation carries a lot of notes from the original series which gives a sense of familiarity to the 90’s babies who were fans of the original show.
 But a few quick searches online show a lot of complaints about the series.
 A lot of complaints about the series being hokey and cringy come up but is it warranted?